symphus/Symphus/README.md

-# Hello, Richard Lopez Ortiz
+# Hello, I'm Richard Lopez Ortiz

 As a dedicated cybersecurity professional, I am committed to leveraging my expertise and passion for safeguarding sensitive information and protecting organizations against evolving